kestra-io/docs/docs/developer-guide/inputs/README.md

 ```

 ## Input types
-Here are the following input fields available :
+The available input fields available are as follows:

 ### `STRING`
 No control is done on this input type (no parsing), can be any string.